LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 encapsulating plain Prolog code in objects, converting Prolog modules into objects, and compiling and reusing Prolog modules as objects from inside Logtalk.
-An interesting application of the techniques described in this section is a solution for running a Prolog application which uses modules on a Prolog compiler with no module system.
+An interesting application of the techniques described in this section is a solution for running a Prolog application that uses modules on a Prolog compiler with no module system.
 The :doc:`../devtools/wrapper` tool can be used to help in migrating Prolog code.